basementuniverse/jsonpad-samples/README.md

 Demonstrates the realtime API with a simple notice board where users can place notes on the screen.

 Check out the live demo here: https://basementuniverse.github.io/jsonpad-samples/noticeboard/

-## Battleships (upcoming...)

-A turn-based game showcasing the use of the realtime API, and examples of proxying JSONPad endpoints via serverless functions.